bmarenco/dalebobot/README.md

 sudo apt install python-pip
 ```

-Then, rquirements can be installed using pip (it is reccomended to use a [virtual environment](https://realpython.com/python-virtual-environments-a-primer/)):
+Then, requirements can be installed using pip (it is recommended to use a [virtual environment](https://realpython.com/python-virtual-environments-a-primer/)):

 ```bash
 pip install -r requirements.txt